The Best Waffles

 The Best Waffle Recipe

-The Secret to a Great Waffle Recipe
+The Secret to Great Waffles

 I've made these waffles dozens of times, in both Belgian and standard waffle irons.
 The batter is a combination of whole wheat and all-purpose flours along with rolled oats.
-This combination conspires with lots of buttermilk to give each waffle a nice, moist interior, and a crisp, and beautifully golden crust.
+This combination conspires with buttermilk to give each waffle a nice, moist interior, along with a crisp and beautifully golden crust.
 A bit of rice flour (or organic cornstarch) keeps the batter from cooking up damp and heavy - this is the secret ingredient.
 You can also play around with the batter.
 I tend to keep the ratio of whole wheat to all-purpose flour constant, but sometimes trade in wheat germ for the oats.
 Or add a bunch of chopped chives and herbs, or a few tablespoons of cacao powder for a chocolate version and chocolate chips when I really want to score points with the kids.

 The Best Waffle Recipe